mozilla/sccache/docs/Distributed.md

      with the same key and comparing the result.
 As a result, if you want two parties to verify each others messages, the key must be shared beforehand.
- - 'secure token's referenced below should be generated with a CSPRNG (your OS random number generator should suffice).
+ - Secure token's referenced below should be generated with a CSPRNG (your OS random number generator should suffice).
    For example, on Linux this is accessible with: `openssl rand -hex 64`.
  - When relying on random number generators (for generating keys or